srmagura/iti-react/Documentation/Readme.md

     file:../ITIReact

-so that the Website's code can `import "iti-react"` and get the current working version of the code, rather than the version available on the npm registry.
+so that the Website's code can import iti-react and get the current working version of the code, rather than the version available on the npm registry.
 If you want to start off a new project using ReactSpaTemplate as a starting point, you'll want to run